Cognitive-Behavioural Therapy (CBT)

 • anger and stress

-In CBT, we help you to become aware of the thoughts, beliefs and behaviours attached to an issue that are causing you difficulties.
+In CBT, we help you to become aware of thoughts and beliefs attached to an issue that is causing you difficulty.
 We then teach you to recognise the difference between helpful and unhelpful thoughts, and then how to make better choices around your thoughts and behaviours.